 With an aging population, there’s little sign of the nursing home abuse epidemic abating.
 It’s up to families to remain vigilant for evidence of abusive or negligent practices and, with the help of attorneys who specialize in this field, pursue legal action.
 Extracting financial recoveries from nursing home operators who put profits above their duty of care is the best way to persuade them to improve their practices and end elder abuse once and for all.

 If you have a loved one who you suspect has fallen prey to negligence or abuse, an experienced elder law attorney can advise you on what steps to take next and, if the evidence warrants legal action, guide you through the litigation process.
-To speak to an elder abuse attorney in Sacramento, call 916-448-6400, or submit a contact form, or live chat with us using the button on the bottom right of your screen.
+To speak to an elder abuse attorney in Sacramento, call 916-448-6400, submit a contact form, or live chat with us using the button on the bottom right of your screen.
 Dudensing Law has handled numerous cases against skilled nursing facilities and can help you in fighting against the large corporations that own them to achieve justice.

 For further help with elder care and elder abuse reporting: